-Tucked away at the back of my pantry I already have a couple of Kilner jars on the go – one is filled with blackberry whisky and the other with damson vodka.
-I have some sloes in the freezer ready for my sloe gin, and tomorrow I hope to be up in the Clwydians in search of bilberries, again to add to gin.
-As a past master in the art of sloe gin making, I fancied trying something a bit different, so I’ve been reading a book written by John Wright as part of a series for River Cottage, called simply, ‘Booze’.
+As something of a past master in the art of sloe gin making, I fancied trying something a bit different, so have turned to a book written by John Wright as part of a series for River Cottage, called simply, ‘Booze’.
 Having neither the inclination nor the patience to make home-made wine or beer, I headed straight for the ‘Infusions’ chapter.
 Quick, easy and satisfying to do, infusions contain just two or three ingredients and require the use of very basic, everyday equipment.

 Your infusion of choice can be fruit, floral, nut or plant, and you may or may not need sugar depending on what you’re using.
 However, the liquid released by most fruits during infusion can cause unwanted fermentation, therefore sugar is necessary for the preservative balance.
 Soft fruits such as raspberries require lots of sugar, while firmer fruits like crab apples and sloes will need less.